 - Withdrawal from social events and loved ones in a heightened state of isolation

-- Loosening or completely excluding daily sobriety routines and structure
+- Loosening or wholly excluding daily sobriety routines and structure

 - Anger and agitation can occur easily and frequently